Devi27-create/AWS-SNOWFLAKE-TABLEAU/README.md

 **Structure and Order**
 1. Project Title/ Headline
-2. Short Description/ Purpose
+2. Short Description
 3. Tech Stack
 4. Data Source
 5. Features/Highlights
 6. Screenshots

 **1. Project Title/ Headline**
-A concise, descriptive name for the dashboard.
-Example:
-Product-Sales: Product Sales Insights Dashboard
-A dynamic, interactive data visualization tool built to explore product sales data of different countries, trends by years, profits, and sales in different segments.
+***Project Title: Energy Consumption Dashboard***
+This project presents an innovative and interactive data visualization tool designed to facilitate the exploration of kilowatt-hour (KWH) and carbon stack usage (CSU) across various countries.

-**2. Short Description/ Purpose**
+**2. Short Description**
-Example:
 Energy Consumption Dashboard is a visually engaging and analytical Tableau report designed to help users explore and compare KWH and CSU by country, region, and energy source, across multiple countries.
 The dashboard focuses on highlighting Top 6 KWH by region, Top 6 CSU by region, Top 5 KWH Energy Source, Top 5 CSU Energy Source, KWH by country and CSU by country.
-With trends in the year 2013 and 2014.
-Showcasing total sales and its percentage in segments like Government, Midmarket, Enterprise, Channel Partners, and Small Businesses.
+The Energy Consumption Dashboard serves as an engaging and analytical Tableau report, desiged to empower users in examining and comparing energy usage metrics, specifically KWH and CSU, by country, region, and energy source.
+The dashboard is structured to emphasize key insights, including the Top 6 KWH and Top 6 CSU by region, as well as the Top 5 KWH and Top 5 CSU by energy source.
+Users can seamlessly navigate the data to view KWH and CSU metrics on a country-by-country basis, enabling a comprehensive understanding of energy consumption patterns across the globe.
+This tool is particularly valuable for policymakers, researchers, and businesses seeking to analyze energy efficiency and sustainability initiatives.

 **3. Tech Stack**
-Example:
-AWS+Snowflake -
+AWS+Snowflake - Utilized for robust data storage and management, supporting large-scale data processing essential for real-time analysis
-Tableau - Main data visualization platform used for report creation.
+Tableau - The primary data visualization platform used to create the dashboard, offering advanced graphical representations and interactive features that enhance user engagement and comprehension of the data.
-File Format - .twb for development and .png for dashboard previous.
+File Format - The dashboard is developed in .twb format for easy updates and maintenance, with snapshot visualizations saved as .png files for sharing and reporting purposes.

 **4. Data Source**
-Example:
 Source: https://www.udemy.com/course/complete-data-analyst-bootcamp-from-basics-to-advanced/learn/lecture/47789127#overview

 **5. Features/Highlights**